francispotter/busy-mirror/README.md

 ### Alternate Queues

-Busy will manage any number of queues.
+Busy will manage any number of queues, which are entirely separate ordered sets of items.
 For example, you might have a `shopping` queue for items to buy at the store, and a `movies` queue for films you'd like to watch.
 The default queue is called `tasks` and has special properties related to planning.

 To designate an alternate queue, use the `--queue` option on the command.